madhur-taneja/Dog-Breed-Classifier/README.md

 __NOTE:__ While some code has already been implemented to get you started, you will need to implement additional functionality to successfully answer all of the questions included in the notebook. __Unless requested, do not modify code that has already been included.__

-## Development

-Follow the instructions in the notebook; they will lead you through the project.
-You'll be editing the `dog_app.ipynb` python file.

 ## Running the App

 To run the project: